 Several factors tend to delay graduation for community college students: three years is a relatively short time to complete a degree.
 Many community college students work full time, and tend to change from one program to another and from full- to part-time.
 They may “stop out” for a semester or more.
 Also, more than half of the students entering DCC are required to take remedial courses which increases the time necessary to complete a degree.

-Adding together these three measures of academic success (graduation, transfer out, and continuing enrollment) we find the full-time students who entered DCC in the fall of 2010 have succeeded at a consistently high rate when compared to the other five regional community colleges.
+Adding together these three measures of academic success (graduation, transfer out, and continuing enrollment) we find the full-time students who entered DCC in the fall of 2011 have succeeded at a consistently high rate when compared to the other five regional community colleges.
 For additional information, please visit: www.sunydutchess.edu/consumerinformation.